-The following charts show a comparison of the District's Adopted Budget for all funds for the 2019-20 year and the Proposed Budget for all funds for the 2020-21 year.
-Major changes in the District's budget are the 0100 Salaries and 0200 Associated Payroll Costs increasing in 2020-21 due to the addition of the SIA and positions associated with the District's SIA plan, as well as a decrease in 0500 Capital Outlay due to the planned spend down of the 2014 Capital Construction Bond and a decrease in 0700 Transfers as the 2019-20 Adopted Budget included a transfer from the Long-Term Planning Fund (Financial Reserves) to the General Fund.
+The following charts show a comparison of the District's adopted budgets for all funds for the 2019-20 and 2020-21 years.
+Major changes in the District's budget are the 0100 Salaries and 0200 Associated Payroll Costs increasing in 2020-21 due to the addition of the SIA and positions associated with the District's SIA plan, as well as a decrease in 0500 Capital Outlay due to the planned spend down of the 2014 Capital Construction Bond, a decrease in 0600 Other Objects from the District's intended bond refinancing for June 2020, and a decrease in 0700 Transfers as the 2019-20 Adopted Budget included a transfer from the Long-Term Planning Fund (Financial Reserves) to the General Fund.